 Things aren’t as bad as they were a few months ago, but I continue to have cognitive symptoms from my depression.
 I am easily overwhelmed with new information or multiple different kinds of information.
 The internet is both of those things to the gazillionth degree, and that has really been a struggle for me, adding to the hate side of the love-hate relationship with the internet.
 I spent all of this morning looking at various things related to increasing blog traffic, and as things got muddier and muddier in my brain I realized that I really had no idea what I was looking at.
 I couldn’t even navigate my way through the basics of various websites, which made me feel like the village idiot.
 It got to the point where I realized I needed to just close all those browser tabs and do a mental reset (facilitated by some Ben & Jerry’s ice cream).
 I’m trying to make myself feel better with this whole blogging thing, not worse.

 I think what I need to keep reminding myself of is my purpose.
 It’s very easy to get overwhelmed and lost in the vastness of the internet, but I didn’t start on this blogging journey to try to be everywhere and get involved in everything.
 My purpose is to write my stories and to read other people’s stories, and I need to just keep bringing it back to that.
 If I can do that, I can stay away from the hate side of my relationship with the internet, and use the love side in my journey towards recovery.
-Because no matter how out of control that internet might make me feel, I have the power of choice… and I can choose to use it.
+Because no matter how out of control the internet might make me feel, I have the power of choice… and I can choose to use it.